christelinda-laureijs/personal-website/content/_index.md

   id: coding
   content:
       text: |
-        <h3>R coding projects</h3>
+        <h3>Coding Projects</h3>

-        I always have some sort of coding project on the go.
-My most recent projects have included creating an RMarkdown/LaTeX thesis template, coding a website (this one!) and developing scripts to analyze the recordings that we collect in the lab.
+        <p style="margin-bottom:20rem;">I always have some sort of coding project on the go.
+I code most frequently in R & RMarkdown, but I also like to build things with LaTeX and HTML.
+My most recent projects have included creating an RMarkdown/LaTeX thesis template, coding a website (this one!) and developing R scripts to analyze the recordings that we collect in the lab.</p>

-        I'm trying to create a script to identify local peaks in a recording.

   design:
     background: